 When it comes to doomsday homes of the rich, this place in Las Vegas looks a lot like other American homes.
 However, the 15,200-square-foot underground living area is built to withstand just about anything.
 “The Bunker looks like a large home in a yard with pool, spa, trees, guest house, barbecue and fountain and is surrounded by 500 linear feet of floor to ceiling murals of city and mountain views with lighting that simulates day, dusk and dawn,” according to the listing on Zillow.
 Interested?
 It will cost you $18 million!
-These are the benefits of building a storm shelter.

 The Modern Day Ark